 In addition to the regular admission requirements for the MBA program, general quantitative ability, as demonstrated by grades in related courses, based on university transcripts, will be considered.

 Space in this concentration is limited and the admission process is competitive.
-For guaranteed consideration for admission to the Business Analytics concentration, applicants should submit their completed applications by March 1.

 NOTE: The Web edition of the Carleton University Graduate Calendar is the University’s official statement.
 Not all courses listed are offered in a given year.
 For an up-to-date statement of course offerings for the current session and to determine the term of offering, consult the class schedule at central.carleton.ca